 There’s nothing more diminishing than being “owned” by a three-year-old.
 All yours has to do is give you that sing-song tone and all of a sudden you’re back in the high school corridor being taunted by a girl with straight blonde hair who has taken exception to the bobbles on your pigtails.

-How a three foot high person who can’t wipe their own arse competently, can honestly believe that the tall person who supplies the food, shelter and bandaids for boo-boos is not the boss of them, is one of the greatest modern parenting mysteries.
+How a three-foot-high person who can’t wipe their own bottom competently, can honestly believe that the tall person who supplies the food, shelter and bandaids for boo-boos is not the boss of them, is one of the greatest modern parenting mysteries.

 11. She tells it like it is